gk199/Run3-HCAL-LLP-Analysis/TMVAStudies/README.md

 ```
 root -q -b -l LLP_WPlusJets_Classification.C
+root -q -b -l LLP_WPlusJets_Classification_perJet.C
 ```
-This will produce a scratch output root file in the working directory (can be deleted, needed to avoid issues about "TTree created as a memory-resident Tree") and an output file `BDTWeightFilesTest/Test.root`.
+This will produce a scratch output root file in the working directory (can be deleted, needed to avoid issues about "TTree created as a memory-resident Tree") and an output file `BDTWeightFilesTest/Test*.root`.
+The output root files can be used to plot ROC curves from (see Section 4).
+The weights files must be copied over to the directory `../BDTWeightFiles/v0.*/weights*` to be used in the second running of minituples.
+This running saves the BDT scores for each event or jet in the output minituples.

 **3. Display Output:**